 The Best Pot for the Monster Self-Watering Planter

-A self-watering Monstera pot is the best option for this type of planter because it allows for easy drainage, which is essential for succulents.
+A self-watering Monstera pot is the best option for this type of planter because it allows for easy drainage.
 There are several different types of pots that can be used for Monstera repotting.

 But we recommend using a self-watering planter with drainage holes.
 The drainage holes should be about 1/4" in diameter and located on the bottom of the pot.
 This will allow excess water to run out of your planter without worrying about it pooling up at the bottom.